pgelinas/gradleplugins/pdePlugin/readme.md

     // Otherwise, during a product build you need to provide a product file. productFile = "path/to/file.product"

-    // The list of directories containing features.
-These will be copied to ${buildDirectory}/features. featuresSrcDirList = ["features"]
-    // The list of directories containing plugins.
-These will be copied to ${buildDirectory}/plugins. pluginsSrcDirList = ["plugins"]

     // The eclipse runtime that will execute the build.
-    // This location must contain a plugins folder with the PDE plugin in it eclipseLauncher = "/usr/local/eclipse"
+    // This location must contain a plugins directory with the PDE plugin in it eclipseLauncher = "/usr/local/eclipse"

     // equinox eclipse launcher to use for launching the org.eclipse.ant.core.antRunner application